Safe Cookware: How To Choose The Healthiest Cookware

 When looking for ceramic cookware, look for only 100% pure ceramic cookware.

 Stainless Steel cookware

-This metal does not rust, flake or leach toxic chemicals into your food.
+This metal does not rust, flake, or leach toxic chemicals into your food.

 Cast Iron cookware

 A note of caution: cast iron can leach iron into food.
 Most people who are not iron deficient can quickly accumulate too much iron by using this cookware.
-If you’re worried about too much iron, look for porcelin coated cast iron pans.
+If you’re concerned about too much iron, look for porcelin coated cast iron pans.

 When in doubt, opt for natural materials.
 These materials are less likely to have toxic and harmful substances that can harm you or your family’s health.